 They will list down flights based on the destination and dates that you have chosen.
 After seeing the list, I usually check out the specific airlines that they have mentioned on their list.

 If you’re flying budget carriers, more often than not, you are only entitled to your hand-carried baggage which is equivalent to 7 kg (max).

 Any additional baggage will cost you an additional fee.

-To avoid paying for additional baggage allowance, then I highly suggest that you travel light and you only bring with you things that will not exceed the 7 kg allowance.
+To avoid paying for additional baggage allowance, I highly suggest that you travel light and only bring with you things that will not exceed the 7 kg allowance.

 Eat Before You Go to the Airport

 Again, if you booked a cheap flight using a budget carrier, then chances are, there are no free meals on board.